Tyreik Wright

-Tyreik Samuel Wright (born 22 September 2001) is an Irish professional footballer who plays as a winger and wing back for Bradford City.
+Tyreik Samuel Wright (born 22 September 2001) is an Irish professional footballer who plays as a winger and wing back for club Bradford City.

 Wright is a product of the Aston Villa Academy, having signed as a junior from Irish youth side Lakewood Athletic.
 He has played on loan at League Two sides Walsall, Salford City, Colchester United and Bradford City and has represented the Republic of Ireland at youth levels up to under-21.

 Club career

 Aston Villa

 Wright is from Ovens, County Cork and began his career with local club Lakewood at the age of five, before signing for English club Aston Villa in July 2018.

 He moved on loan to Walsall on 13 January 2021.
 On 23 January, Wright made his professional debut in a 3–1 away league victory against Port Vale.

 On 6 July 2021, Wright was amongst several Academy players who were given new professional contracts, and on 17 August, Wright joined Salford City in League Two on a season-long loan.
 He made his Salford City debut the same day, as a substitute in a 2–1 defeat to Crawley Town.
 On 28 August, he scored his first professional goal in Salford's 3–0 home win against Newport County, opening the scoring in the first minute of his side's first win of the season.
 He was recalled from his loan on 14 January 2022.

 On 31 January 2022, he moved on loan to Colchester United.
 He made his Colchester United debut on 5 February, in a 1–0 away victory over Leyton Orient.
 On 12 February, Wright scored his first goal for Colchester, in a 2–2 League Two draw against Carlisle United.

 On 1 September 2022, Wright returned to League Two when he joined Bradford City on loan until the end of the 2022–23 season.
 After two substitute appearances, he made his full debut on 17 September, scoring one goal and setting up another in a man-of-the-match display.
 In October 2022 local media said that his "form continues to impress".